tarantool/doc/sphinx/book/connectors/__php.rst

                             PHP
 =====================================================================

-The PHP driver is `tarantool-php`_.
+The PHP driver is `tarantool-php <https://github.com/tarantool/tarantool-php>`_.
 It is not supplied as part of the Tarantool repository; it must be installed separately.
-It can be installed with git.
+It can be installed with :program:`git`.
 It requires other modules which should be installed first.
 For example, on Ubuntu, the installation could look like this:

 .. code-block:: console